 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the College.
 The record should include the student's words as far as possible and should be timed, dated and signed.
-The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.
+Initial Cause for Concern forms are in each office and stored in 'respository/safeguarding' The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.

 Records relating to actual or alleged abuse or neglect are stored electronically away from normal pupil or staff records and marked as 'sensitive'.
-These have restricted access by designated safeguarding staff .
+These have restricted access by designated safeguarding staff.
 Normal records sometimes have markers to show that there is sensitive material stored elsewhere.
 This is to protect individuals from accidental access to sensitive material by those who do not need to know.

 Child protection records are stored securely in a locked cupboard, with access confined to specific staff, Designated Safeguarding Leads and the Principal.

 Child protection records are reviewed regularly to check whether any action or updating is needed.

-When children transfer to another college, their safeguarding records are also transferred.
+When students transfer to another college, their safeguarding records are also transferred.
 Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving education setting, with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
+Where possible this is done so electronically.
 In the event of a student moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead.
 Files requested by other agencies e.g. Police, should be copied.